RolandJansen/intermix/README.md

 ## Warning

 This software is in a very early stage and the API is under constant development.
-The current release (0.4.0) is just a milestone and not ment to be used in other projects.
+The current release (0.4.0) is just a milestone and not ment to be used in production environments.

 ## Dependencies